Search engine marketing: Examples

-AdWords is recognized as a web-based advertising utensil since it adopts keywords that can deliver adverts explicitly to web users looking for information in respect to a certain product or service.
+Google Ads is recognized as a web-based advertising utensil since it adopts keywords that can deliver adverts explicitly to web users looking for information in respect to a certain product or service.
 It is flexible and provides customizable options like Ad Extensions, access to non-search sites, leveraging the display network to help increase brand awareness.
 The project hinges on cost per click (CPC) pricing where the maximum cost per day for the campaign can be chosen, thus the payment of the service only applies if the advert has been clicked.
-SEM companies have embarked on AdWords projects as a way to publicize their SEM and SEO services.
+SEM companies have embarked on Google Ads projects as a way to publicize their SEM and SEO services.
 One of the most successful approaches to the strategy of this project was to focus on making sure that PPC advertising funds were prudently invested.
-Moreover, SEM companies have described AdWords as a practical tool for increasing a consumer’s investment earnings on Internet advertising.
+Moreover, SEM companies have described Google Ads as a practical tool for increasing a consumer’s investment earnings on Internet advertising.
 The use of conversion tracking and Google Analytics tools was deemed to be practical for presenting to clients the performance of their canvas from click to conversion.
-AdWords project has enabled SEM companies to train their clients on the utensil and delivers better performance to the canvass.
-The assistance of AdWord canvass could contribute to the growth of web traffic for a number of its consumer’s websites, by as much as 250% in only nine months.
+Google Ads project has enabled SEM companies to train their clients on the utensil and delivers better performance to the canvass.
+The assistance of Google Ads canvass could contribute to the growth of web traffic for a number of its consumer’s websites, by as much as 250% in only nine months.

 Another way search engine marketing is managed is by contextual advertising.
 Here marketers place ads on other sites or portals that carry information relevant to their products so that the ads jump into the circle of vision of browsers who are seeking information from those sites.
 A successful SEM plan is the approach to capture the relationships amongst information searchers, businesses, and search engines.
 Search engines were not important to some industries in the past, but over the past years the use of search engines for accessing information has become vital to increase business opportunities.
 The use of SEM strategic tools for businesses such as tourism can attract potential consumers to view their products, but it could also pose various challenges.
 These challenges could be the competition that companies face amongst their industry and other sources of information that could draw the attention of online consumers.
 To assist the combat of challenges, the main objective for businesses applying SEM is to improve and maintain their ranking as high as possible on SERPs so that they can gain visibility.
 Therefore, search engines are adjusting and developing algorithms and the shifting criteria by which web pages are ranked sequentially to combat against search engine misuse and spamming, and to supply the most relevant information to searchers.
 This could enhance the relationship amongst information searchers, businesses, and search engines by understanding the strategies of marketing to attract business.